 The Jewish Community Pantry is supported by the Emergency Pantry Network of the Hunger Task Force.
 For more information regarding donations, financial support, and volunteering opportunities, please contact Dorene Paley at 414-967-8217.

 To make a secure donation online, click here or send checks to:

 Attn: Dorene Paley, 6255 N. Santa Monica Blvd., Whitefish Bay, WI 53217.

 Why should you donate?
-Check out the video below.
+Check out the videos below.

-Hunger Task Force prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or part of an individual's income is derived from any public assistance program.
-(Not all prohibited bases apply to all programs.)
+The U.S. Department of Agriculture prohibits discrimination against its customers, employees and applicants for employment on the bases of race, color, national origin, age, dis ability, sex, gender, identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation or all or part of an individual’s income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
+(Not all prohibited bases will apply to all programs and/or employment activities).

 Washington, DC 20250-9410